whg-training/statistics-course/Next_Generation_Sequencing/practicals/IGV/Exploring_reads_in_IGV.md

 (You are also welcome to load the other three.)

+If you followed the [snakemake tutorial](), you should also be able to load:

+* Your coverage (`.bedgraph`) files for the above samples (this isn't very important because IGV shows you coverage anyway.)
+* Your `variants.vcf.gz` file containing the variant calls from Octopus.

+Load these in now.
+Here are a few things to try:

+## Looking at reads.

 To see reads you will need to zoom into a location on the genome.
 For example, let's zoom into the gene that harbours the famous chloroquine resistance mutation, [Chloroquine resistance transporter (*CRT*)](https://plasmodb.org/plasmo/app/record/gene/PF3D7_0709000).
 To search for it you will need its ID, which is `PF3D7_0709000`.
 Voila!
 Some reads.

 IGV has lots of options that let you visualise reads in different ways.
 Here are some things to try (most available by right-clicking on the reads panel).